 Feeling nervous about running your first experience?
 We get it!
-Many new hosts think this way and find practicing with friends and family can help calm nerves and set you up for success.
+Many new hosts feel this way.
+Practicing hosting a new experience with friends and family can help calm nerves and set yourself up for success.
 Consider gathering a group of people you trust and holding a test run of your experience.
-The following checklist may help prepare for a successful first practice experience.
+The following checklist may help you prepare for a successful first practice experience.

 1-2 days before

-▢ Send a reminder to your guests, consider including the specific meeting point and arrival time and outline how your guests should reach out in case of an emergency.
+▢ Send a reminder to your guests.
+Consider including the specific meeting point, arrival time, and let your guests know how to reach you in case of an emergency.

 ▢ Check the weather.